google-marketing-solutions/agentic_dsta/agentic_dsta/README.md

     The output will show a list of environment variables.
 You should see entries where the `name` corresponds to your secret key (e.g., `GOOGLE_API_KEY`) and the `valueFrom` section indicates that the value is being pulled from Secret Manager.
 You will not see the actual secret value in this output, which is the expected secure behavior.

-## Security Best Practices
+## Security best practices

-*   **Dependency Pinning:** All dependencies in `requirements.txt` are pinned to specific versions.
+*   **Dependency pinning:** All dependencies in `requirements.txt` are pinned to specific versions.
 This mitigates the risk of supply chain attacks and ensures that your deployments are predictable.
 Regularly update your dependencies to patch known vulnerabilities.
-*   **Principle of Least Privilege:** The `Dockerfile` creates a non-root user to run the application, reducing the potential impact of a container compromise.
+*   **Principle of least privilege:** The `Dockerfile` creates a non-root user to run the application, reducing the potential impact of a container compromise.
 The Cloud Run service account is granted only the "Secret Manager Secret Accessor" and "Cloud Run Invoker" roles, ensuring it has only the permissions it needs to function.
 *   **CORS:** For production environments, the `ALLOWED_ORIGINS` in `main.py` should be updated to a more restrictive list of trusted domains.
-*   **Secret Management:** All secrets are managed through Google Cloud Secret Manager, and the `.env` file is included in `.gitignore` to prevent accidental exposure.
+*   **Secret management:** All secrets are managed through Google Cloud Secret Manager, and the `.env` file is included in `.gitignore` to prevent accidental exposure.

 **Important:** Never hardcode sensitive credentials.
 Using environment variables ensures these are handled more securely.